-We want to establish a transitional housing service at 240 Rangiuru Road, Te Puke.
-Up to fifteen men who will be ready and committed to their rehabilitation and living crime-free will live at the property and receive support to transition to independent living in the Bay of Plenty region.
+We are establishing a housing and support service at 240 Rangiuru Road, Te Puke.
+The service will start with a small number of men, gradually scaling up to offer a maximum of 15 places to men who are ready and committed to their rehabilitation and living crime-free.
 Residents will receive 24-7 on-site support from service provider staff, who will work alongside probation officers and other local Community Corrections staff.

+Ultimately this service will contribute to safer communities as men are better supported to change their lives.
 We know that if we provide people with 24-7 support around employment, education, training and life skills, they will be more successful transitioning back into community life.
-This service will provide transitional housing and navigational services for residents to develop the skills and access the services and employment needed to reintegrate into the Bay of Plenty community.
+This service will provide housing and navigational services for residents to develop the skills and access the services and employment needed to reintegrate into the Bay of Plenty community.

 How long will residents live at the property?

 Most residents will live at the property between six to twelve months, but some may stay for up to eighteen months if they need further support to reintegrate into the community.
 Residents will be supported to move out earlier if they are ready and have found suitable long-term accommodation.
 They will continue to receive support after they have moved out, as they transition to life in the community.

 Residents will be self-motivated to live at the property and will have to undertake a careful and robust assessment and selection process.